ukrsite/appliances-store/README.md

 ## 1. Introduction
 - Presentation of the project and its objectives.
-- Overview of the technologies used: Spring Boot, Spring Security, Spring JPA, H2 Database, Swagger, Docker, Azure, etc.
+- Overview of the technologies used: Spring Boot, Spring Security, Spring JPA, H2 Database, Swagger, Docker, Kubernetes, Azure, etc.
 - Core idea of the project: simulating the operation of an online appliance store.

 ## 2. Functional Capabilities